NovaMatthew/ConnectFour/README.md

 Enter a number from 0 to 35.

+Player location display:

-User location will be displayed with "R"
+User "R"

 Computer "B"